-11. Management of Expenditure
+11. Management of Expenditure and Use of Resources

 - 11.1.
 Heads of Departments are authorized to incur expenditure not exceeding the limits of funds available to the Department.
-They are responsible for ensuring that monitoring and control arrangements are adequate to prevent over-commitment of expenditure and that all funds under their control are used only for the purposes for which they are allocated.
+They are responsible for ensuring that monitoring and control arrangements are adequate to prevent over-commitment of expenditure; that all funds under their control are used only for the purposes for which they are allocated; and resources are used in accordance with the Environmental Sustainability Policy.
 The Head of Department (or budget holder where authorized by the Head of Department) shall approve expenditure. - 11.2.
-The Financial Procedures Manual lays out further financial requirements including in respect of Travel, subsistence, and entertainment and related matters.
+The Financial Procedures Manual lays out further financial requirements and guidelines, including in respect of travel, subsistence, and entertainment and related matters.